Overview: The Soundstream Stealth-series amplifiers pack a

 both high-level and low-level inputs.
 Speaker wires from the source unit can be

-spliced onto the supplied high-level input harness.
+spliced onto the two supplied high-level input harnesses.
 If you're using the preamp

-outputs from the source unit, you can plug in your RCA cable into the low-level
+outputs from the source unit, you can plug in your RCA cables into the two low-level

-input harness.
+input harnesses.
 Both harnesses have a 5-pin Molex connector that plugs into the

 amp's Hi/Lo Input.